-The private label manufacturer generally produces more total SKUs with lower production volumes per SKU requiring more frequent line changes, more total safety stock and potentially higher product obsolescence.
+Private label manufacturers generally produce more total SKUs with lower production volumes per SKU requiring more frequent line changes, more total safety stock and potentially higher product obsolescence.
 To combat this complexity and provide high service levels on brands that directly shape a retailer’s core reputation requires expertise in the crucial disciplines of demand planning, inventory optimization, and manufacturing planning.

 Inventory buffers are a reaction to limited demand visibility, inefficiency, and lack of production flexibility.
 When private label manufacturers face the fact that excessive inventory is building up for each specific retailer supply chain, they realize a significant amount of vital working capital is trapped.
 While supply chain splintering and product differentiation may make it difficult, Multi-Echelon Inventory Optimization (MEIO) can uncover many opportunities to reposition inventory, postpone customization, pool finished goods, aggregate demand streams and mitigate the challenges of demand and supply variability.

-Next time you are walking through a large grocery store look at the variety of private label products on the shelf and consider the supply chain complexities involved in bringing those products to the shelf at a competitive price.
+The next time you are walking through a large grocery store, look at the variety of private label products on the shelf and consider the supply chain complexities involved in bringing those products to the shelf at a competitive price.

 - White Paper: Supply Chain Components for Private Label Success